preciousplasticdublin/preciousplasticdublin.github.io/index.md

 Precious Plastic Dublin is a volunteer collective working on practical solutions to plastic waste and pollution in Dublin.
 As part of the [Precious Plastic](https://preciousplastic.com) global movement, we aim to bring plastic recycling closer to the local community, enabling the public to transform their own waste, while demonstrating the remaining value of plastic waste.

-# Please note: Ballymun is closed for the summer until August 26th
+{% comment %} # Please note: Ballymun is closed for the summer until August 26th {% endcomment %}

 # Note about Re-turn scheme: All bottle caps from the Re-turn scheme should stay within the Re-turn scheme.
 Please see [Re-turn.ie](https://re-turn.ie)